Blocpal-Inc/proof-of-reserves/README.md

 ## Credits

-Th process of using Merkle trees as a tool for roof of reserves is conceptually derrived from the work of many.
-Development of this specific implementation utilizing proof sentences is the result of a collaborative effort between BlocPalX, TxQuick and The Quadriga Initiative (https://www.quadrigainitiative.org/) as well as many long discussions with the Calgary based CryptOasis crew.
+The process of using Merkle trees as a tool for the roof of reserves is conceptually derived from the work of many.
+Development of this specific implementation utilizing proof sentences is the result of a collaborative effort between BlocPalX, TxQuick and The Quadriga Initiative (https://www.quadrigainitiative.org/) as well as many long discussions with the Calgary-based CryptOasis crew.

 This software was created by BlocPalX to provide a reference implementation and to facilitate adoption.